arshinde123/space/README.md

 ### HTTP Client:

-Here we have used [axios](https://axios-http.com/) to make http requests and have written one middleware for this.
+Here we have used [axios](https://axios-http.com/) to make http requests and have written one custom middleware for this.

 Note that, there is only one reference(import) to axios i.e. inside src > store > middleware > api.js, hence if in future we want to change our http client (axios) to something else there is only single file that we need to do changes i.e middleware/api.js.